JakubRybka/Statistical-Process-Control/README.md

 # Statistical Control Process

 This repository contains an R script to analyze process data using Statistical Process Control (SPC) techniques.
+It allows for automatic search for anomalies in sequential data.
+It is important when it comes for analysis of production or sensor data.

 ## Features